athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 return dataframe.values

 ```

 We can then load all data for a given group (train or test) into a single three-dimensional
-NumPy array, where the dimensions of the array are[samples, timesteps, features].
+NumPy array, where the dimensions of the array are [samples, timesteps, features].
 To
 make this clearer, there are 128 time steps and nine features, where the number of samples is the
 number of rows in any given raw signal data file.
-Theloadgroup() function below implements
+The load group() function below implements
 this behavior.
-Thedstack()NumPy function allows us to stack each of the loaded 3D arrays
+The dstack() NumPy function allows us to stack each of the loaded 3D arrays
 into a single 3D array where the variables are separated on the third dimension (features).

 ```